GildedPleb/eslint-config-current-thing/README.md

 #### `threshold`

 `threshold` can be passed to the options object to set the popularity threshold for packages.
 See [threshold](#1-additions) for default setting.
+Configs exist down to the 300,000 range presently, if you really want to open up your codebase to rules.

 ```js
 import currentThing from "eslint-config-current-thing";